 Petrosibir owns 49% of the shares in Ripiano Holdings Ltd ("Ripiano") who in turn owns 100% of two operating companies in Komi in Russia.
 The companies are called Dinyu (owned 100% by Ripiano) and CNPSEI (owned 99% by Dinyu and 1% by Ripiano).
-As of 1 November 2018 Petrosibir stopped reporting Ripiano as an equity investment and reclassified the investment to financial assets at fair value in the balance sheet In accordance with IAS 28 point 22
+As of 1 November 2018 Petrosibir ceased to report Ripiano as an equity investment and reclassified the investment to investments in equity instruments in the balance sheet In accordance with IAS 28 point 22.
+The background for this change has been described in earlier annual reports.